|

 of historic structures, exhibition of historical artifacts and presentation

-of education programs which focus on Houston and Harris County's diverse past
+of education programs which focus on Houston and Harris County's diverse past and its relationship to the present and future.

-- The Menil Collection
+• The Menil Collection

 1515 Sul Ross St, Houston, TX